eandf/DocuInsight/README.md

 - **Database:** [database/README.md](/database/README.md)
 - **Analyzer:** [analyzer/README.md](/analyzer/README.md)

-Also, if you want a quick overview of the **waitlist** table for DocuInsight, you can make sure to setup the [Analyzer](analyzer/README.md) service which includes installing all the Python dependencies and the environment variables.
+Also, if you want a quick overview of the **waitlist** table for DocuInsight, you can make sure to set up the [Analyzer](analyzer/README.md) service which includes installing all the Python dependencies and the environment variables.
 Then, make sure to be in the root directory for this repo/project and run the following script:

 ```bash
 python3 waitlist_view.py